tdex-network/tdex-specs/03-swap-protocol.md

   // indetifier of the SwapAccept message string accept_id = 2;
   // The signed transaction base64 encoded containing the Proposers's signed
-  // inputs in a PSBT format
+  // inputs in a PSET format
   string transaction = 3;
 }